infinitered/ignite/docs/quick-start/getting-started.md

   react-native run-android
 ```

-You can also learn more about Ignite in the command line:
+You can also learn more about Ignite CLI in the command line:

 ```
-To see what ignite can do for you: cd MyIgniteProject ignite
+To see what Ignite CLI can do for you: cd MyIgniteProject ignite
 ```